A resident of the Hebron area, Michael “Mike” Crider joined the board of the Licking County Board of Developmental Disabilities in 2021.

 Mike has been a Deputy Sheriff with the Licking County Sheriff’s Office since 2008.

-A 2003 graduate of Heath of Heath High School, Mike earned an associate degree in law enforcement from Central Ohio Technical College.
+A 2003 graduate of Heath High School, Mike earned an associate degree in law enforcement from Central Ohio Technical College.

 Over his career, he has worked in the jail, detective and community services divisions of LCSO.
 For the last three years, he has been assigned as a school resource officer at Lakewood Local Schools.